antil697/docker-swarm/README.md

 <h4>Zigbee2MQTT</h4>
 This provides the bridge of my Ikea and other Zigbee devices to the message bus for further processing and automation.
 It runs oof a CC2531 controller attached to Node1.
 I need to order a backup CC2531 but had not much luck lately as my orders got cancelled.
 For now, since I Docker Swarm does not support device mounts, I am stuck with this beeing at the physical node.
 There is a workaround but I have had no time to implement it yet.
 For now it has to stay on the node where teh CC2531 usb stick resides.<br/>
 However, here are some ideas to investigate:<br/>
-In order to have redundant CC2531 coordinators (when only one is allowed on the network), I need to investigate how to ensure that the controller is not active when powered by the USB port and only activates when the service is running on the node.
-If this can't be done by software, an possible solution is to create a small adapter that controls power via a GPIO pin on the node and use NodeRed to activate the right coordinator.
-Quite simple to design.
+In order to have redundant CC2531 coordinators (when only one is allowed on the network), it seems that using <a href="https://github.com/mvp/uhubctl">uhubctl</a> would allow the control of power to USB ports.
+By using NodeRed to monitor the message bus where the zigbee2mqtt container is running it can turn on/off the respective USB port and activate the device.
+Using the ser2net - serial to network proxy in combination with traefik smart routing may allow me to connect the service on any node to any active coordinator.

 <h3>Docker Swarm - Management Layer</h3>